Murder by Truth

-The first book in the Paul Nichols Series - Murder By Truth - The story of how I was murdered: A Tale of Survival and Deception
+The first book in the Paul Nichols Series — Murder by Truth

 Following is an official OnlineBookClub.org review.
 4 out of 5 stars